-The well-schooled and willing horses, a mix of Hungarian half-blood, Kisbéri and Arab/TB, are ridden in English tack.
+The well-schooled and willing horses are ridden in English tack.
 They are forward-going and love their job, happy for the thrill of galloping over the Plains or just as comfortable walking along the sandy paths of the forests.
 Riders need to be experienced in handling their horse in open countryside and be riding fit to enjoy this adventure.

 Comfortable overnight accommodation in local guesthouses completes the picture - all have double rooms with en-suite bathrooms, on-site restaurant and swimming pool every night.
 All in all this is an ideal trail for those who like forward going horses, comfortable accommodation and freshly homecooked traditional fare.